 Now more than ever, employers are being faced with a barrage of lawsuits, whether they be wage and hour claims, claims related to COVID-19, or discrimination and retaliation claims.
-Lewis Johs’ Labor and Employment practice group regularly litigates these cases in all New York venues.
-Given Lewis Johs’ vast experience in the insurance defense space, our team is acutely aware of the risks that litigation imposes on employment practices liability insurance (EPLI) carriers.
+Lewis Johs’s Labor and Employment practice group regularly litigates these cases in all New York venues.
+Given Lewis Johs’s vast experience in the insurance defense space, our team is acutely aware of the risks that litigation imposes on employment practices liability insurance (EPLI) carriers.
 Our team has worked with carriers such as The Hartford/Maxum, Great American, and RSUI, among others, in order to develop case-specific solutions for carriers and their insureds.
 Our team represents employers in litigation with respect to all types of matters, including:

 - COVID-19 issues, such as family/medical leave, accommodations, hiring/onboarding, furloughs/layoffs, and re-entry to workforce

 - Failure to accommodate